-On NOVA, faithful virtualization via VirtualBox allows the execution of unmodified guest operating systems as Genode subsystems.
+• Using NOVA or Genode's custom kernel, faithful virtualization via VirtualBox allows for the execution of unmodified guest operating systems as Genode subsystems.
 Alternatively, the Seoul virtual machine monitor can be used to run unmodified Linux-based guest OSes.

 • On ARM, Genode can be used as TrustZone monitor, or as a virtual machine monitor that facilitates ARM's virtualization extensions.